filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_deal_states.md

 # Storage Deal States

-All on-chain economic activities in Filecoin start with the deal.
-This section aims to explain different states of a deal and their relationship with other concepts in the protocol such as Power, Payment, and Collaterals.
+All on-chain economic activities in Filecoin start with the storage deal.
+This section aims to explain different states of a storage deal and their relationship with other concepts in the protocol such as Power, Payment, and Collaterals.

 A deal has the following states: